Ballard School (New Milton): History

 Ballard School was founded as the Royal Naval School by William Higgs Colborne and James Cruickshank at Lee-on-the-Solent in August 1895.
 Great Ballard House was designed by Sydney Kelway Pope M.S.A, a local Southampton architect.
-One of the first pupils was named Trevor John Tatham.
-He joined the school as a teacher in 1916 and remained until his death in 1952.
 Around 1905, the Royal Navy requested that the name be changed and so it was renamed as Edinburgh House School.

 James Cruickshank married his partner's daughter Louisa in 1901.
 The school remained at premises in Manor Way, Lee-on-the-Solent throughout the first World War.
-In 1906, Louisa gave birth to Stuart Colborne Cruickshank, a future headmaster of Edinburgh House School.
 Following the deaths of both William and James, Louisa became joint Principal with her son Stuart.